opentelekomcloud-docs/storage-disaster-recovery-service/umn/source/faqs/what_are_the_highlights_of_sdrs.rst

 -  Convenient service recovery

    SDRS provides a management console.
-You can configure and manage server replication and perform a planned failover or failover.
+You can configure and manage server replication and perform a switchover or failover.

 -  Server replication